12-26-2011, 10:37 PM #1

 12-27-2011, 07:45 AM #2

-Re: Help me Identify Wadsworth case pocket watch (RE: toasha)
+Re: Help me Identify Wadsworth case pocket watch (By: toasha)

 Welcome to the NAWCC American Pocket Watch message board.